GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    this by selecting another alignment, such as **b**\ ottom, **l**\ eft, or **r**\ ight.

 #.
 Append distance unit.
 For the fancy scale, adding **+u** will append the distance unit specified
-   with **+w** to the annotations along the bar, while for plain scale it replaces the default scale label with the unit abbreviation.
+   with **+w** to the annotations along the bar, while for a plain scale it replaces the default scale label with the unit abbreviation.

 .. figure:: /_images/GMT_mapscale.*